Ken Anderson (wrestler)

 Kenneth Anthony Anderson (born March 6, 1976) is an American professional wrestler.
-He is known for his tenure in WWE from 2005 to 2009 under the ring name Mr. Kennedy, and his tenure in Total Nonstop Action Wrestling as Mr. Anderson from 2010 to 2016.
+He is best known for his tenure in WWE from 2005 to 2009 under the ring name Mr. Kennedy.
+He is also known for his tenure in Total Nonstop Action Wrestling (TNA), as Mr. Anderson from 2010 to 2016.
 He also works as an announcer for Top Rank Boxing.

 Before signing a development deal with World Wrestling Entertainment (WWE) and being assigned to Ohio Valley Wrestling, WWE's farm area, Anderson began his career on the independent circuit.
 He was promoted to the main roster in 2005.
 One year after his debut, he won the WWE United States Championship, which he held for 42 days.
 At WrestleMania 23, he won the 2007 Money in the Bank briefcase with a title shot for the promotion's world title.
 However, he dropped the briefcase to Edge after being misdiagnosed with an injury.
 Kennedy would remain with the promotion until 2009.

 In 2010, Anderson signed with TNA, where he competed under the ring names Mr. Anderson and Ken Anderson.
-In 2011, he would win the TNA World Heavyweight Championship twice during a feud with the villainous group, Immortal.
+In 2011, he would win the TNA World Heavyweight Championship twice during a feud with the villainous group Immortal.
 After losing the title, he would remain with the promotion as a mid-card wrestler, joining the villainous faction Aces & Eights at one point, until he departed TNA in 2016.
 In 2019, Anderson came back to pro wrestling programming when he worked for National Wrestling Alliance (NWA).
 In September 2025, Anderson officially returned to TNA after 9 years away from the promotion.

 In 2016, Anderson opened a wrestling school called The Academy in Minneapolis, Minnesota, along with Shawn Daivari, Molly Holly, Ariya Daivari, and Arik Cannon.
 He has also worked occasionally as an actor and starred as Master Chief Petty Officer Carter Holt in the WWE Studios production Behind Enemy Lines: Colombia in 2009.